Doulas? A Do-What?!

 So, what does a doula do?

 A doula provides:

-In an effort to understand what a quality doula really means, we did conducted an informal research among doulas, nurses, and other women to come up with a list of quality doula characteristics.
+In an effort to understand what the charachteristics of a good doula are, we’ve conducted informal research among doulas, nurses, and other women to come up with a list of quality doula characteristics.
 Our coursework is tailored to make sure that our students receive training to help them develop these characteristics.

 Krznaric, Roman.
 (2012).
 Six habits of highly empathic people.
 Retrieved online March 9, 2017.